 - Testing is available at no cost in most but not all cases.
 The Oregon Health Plan and most private insurances cover it fully.
 For those who are uninsured, our income-based sliding scale will determine cost.
 For questions about your situation, call 541-535-6239 and ask for help with fee questions.

 After I’m vaccinated can I stop wearing a mask, hug friends and family who don’t live with me, go to restaurants, and travel?

-Protection is strong two weeks after you complete your vaccination, so you can resume many activities then without taking extra precautions.
+Protection is strong two weeks after you complete your vaccination, so you safely can resume many activities then, but some precautions are still needed.
+Wearing a mask indoors is recommended for fully vaccinated people in places where more contagious variants are spreading.
 Please continue to follow safety guidelines and wear masks where required, such as in health centers and on planes, trains, and buses.